ziscloud/java-sdk/spring-ai-mcp-core/docs/CLIENT.SSE.TRANSPORT.md

 - Shutdown procedures
 - Edge cases and failure scenarios

-For detailed test examples, see `SseServerTransportTests.java`.
+For detailed test examples, see `SseClientTransportTests.java`.